-If you’re feeling cold you long for somewhere warm where you can relax.
-The warmth can also help relieve aches and pains.
+If you’re feeling cold, you long for somewhere warm.
+Warmth is relaxing and can also help relieve aches and pains.
 When it’s cold your muscles contract, limiting your mobility and maybe causing tension in your body.
-We’ve put together a few great tips to keep you feeling warm and cosy through the winter.
+We’ve put together a few great tips to keep you feeling warm and cosy, even through the cold winter months.